LiamGaff/Paw-Patrol-V1/README.md

 * I would like to be able to get in contact with the organisation.
 * I would like to be to ask questons regarding the charity.
 * I would like to be able to sign up for a free account.
+* I would like to be able to login to my account.
+* I would like to be able to easily logout of my account.
 * I would like to have a place where i can view my previous donations.
 * I would like to be able to have readily available options to be directed to the donate page.
-*
+* I would like to be able to easily make donations via card payment.
+* I would want to know more about both the animals and the volunteers that house them.
+* I would like to be informed of when my payment has been made.
+* I would like to read updates about how the charity and the animals are doing.

+## Organisation Goals
+* To raise awareness for the charirty and their goals.
+* To raise as mouch money as possible to benefit the cause of the charity.
+* To be able to answer users questions about the organisation.
+* To sign up new users.
+* To have an easy online payment system for users to donate,

 ## Strategy
-This web page was designd as a charity page for a ficitional charity(the idea is still usefull).
+This web page was designd as a charity page for a ficitional charity.
 The page should be informative and easily navigated.
 All the features to be implemented are to inform the user of the value of donating to the charity and make donating as easy as possible.

 ## Scope
 The user needs had to be meet as this would encourage the users to make a donation.
 Being able to access the doantion page from any point of the webpage was very importnant.
-I wanted the to allow no dealy between the user deciding to make a donation and then doing so.
+I wanted the to allow no delay between the user deciding to make a donation and then doing so.
 Currently you have to sign up to make a donation but I would like to be able to remove this if your only making a one time donation.
 Signing up and loging in are all done very easily though.

 ## Structure